darinz/DL/11_Optimization/02_gradient_accumulation.md

         return loss.item()
 ```
+> **Code Walkthrough:**
+> - The loss is divided by the number of accumulation steps to keep the gradient scale correct.
+> - Gradients are accumulated over several mini-batches.
+> - The optimizer only updates the model after all accumulation steps are done.

 *This trainer accumulates gradients over several mini-batches before updating the model parameters.*

 ### 2. Advanced Gradient Accumulation with Mixed Precision